InfuseAI/primehub-site/docs/model_deployment/md-admin-portal.md

 + `System Settings` where Admin can configure system-wise settings.
 See [System Settings](../guide_manual/admin-system).

 + `Grafana` where Admin can an monitor the metrics of serving deployments.

-## Switch Portal

-Click *PrimeHub logo* at top-left for switching back to User Portal.

 ## Logout